puppetlabs/puppetlabs-node_encrypt/README.md

 ### Automatically distributing certificates to compile masters

-The `node_encrypt::certificates` class can synchronize certificates across your infrastructure so that encryption works from all compile masters.
+The agent should send its public certificate as a custom `clientcert_pem` fact, making this a seamless zero-config process.
+In the case that doesn't work, you can distribute certificates to your compile masters using the `node_encrypt::certificates` class so that encryption works from all compile masters.
 Please be aware that **this class will create a fileserver mount on the CA node** making public certificates available for download by all nodes.

 Classify all your masters, including the CA or Master of Masters, with this class.
 This will ensure that all masters have all agents' public certificates.